To make a difference, the first step is to understand canine OA and how it can affect your patients’ lives.

-As veterinarians, you want the best for your patients.
-You want them to live healthy and active lives, even with OA.
+As a veterinarian, you want the best for your patients.
+You want them to live healthy and active lives, even when living with OA.
 Understanding the important risk factors and knowing how to intervene early is crucial to you providing the best possible care.

-It’s a common misconception that dogs only get osteoarthritis as a result of old age.
-In fact, there are many factors that place dogs at a greater risk of developing canine OA, even in their early years.
+It’s a common misconception that dogs only develop osteoarthritis as a result of old age.
+In fact, there are many factors that place dogs at greater risk for canine OA, even in their early years.

 Some breeds of dog are more susceptible to joint problems than others, and may be more genetically predisposed to conformational abnormalities such as hip and elbow dysplasia, and osteochondrosis.1